Georgia launches Medicaid expansion in closely watched test of work requirements

 But 100,000 is far less than the nearly 450,000 uninsured Georgians that the Urban Institute estimates could gain coverage with a full Medicaid expansion.

-Others say the nearly $118 million in state money, combined with another $229 million in federal money, isn't nearly enough to reach that goal.
+Others say the nearly $118 million in state money, combined with another $229 million in federal money, isn't nearly enough to cover 100,000 people.
 The liberal-leaning Georgia Budget & Policy Institute estimates the funds will cover fewer than 50,000 people.

 And state taxpayers will pay much more per person.
-Partly at the behest of Democratic Georgia Sen. Raphael Warnock, the federal government is offering to pay 95% of any Medicaid expansion for two years and 90% afterward.
+Partly at the behest of Democratic Georgia Sen. Raphael Warnock, the federal government is offering to pay 95% for a full Medicaid expansion for two years and 90% afterward.
 Instead, refusing federal largesse, Georgia will continuing paying the same 34.2% share the state foots for its existing Medicaid program and spurn extra federal funding that has been pledged.

 “The inappropriately named ‘Pathways to Coverage’ will cost Georgia more money and cover fewer people than if the state simply joined 40 other states in expanding Medicaid,” Warnock said in a statement to the AP.

-Note: This story has been updated to correct that Medicaid recipients must certify the work requirement for six months, not three, and to reflect that the health care nonprofit’s name is KFF, not the Kaiser Family Foundation.